SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Introduction

-\paragraph*{Flow-based Models for Robot Learning.} Flow matching models have emerged as a promising alternative to diffusion models, offering potential improvements in efficiency and performance for robotic applications.
-For instance, \citet{zhang2025affordancebasedrobotmanipulationflow} introduce a flow matching policy that utilizes affordance-based reasoning for manipulation tasks.
-Departing from image-based inputs, \citet{chisari2024CoRLlearning} employ point clouds with conditional flow matching to generate robot actions.
-To enhance efficiency, \citet{zhang2024AAAIflowpolicyenablingfastrobust} propose a flow policy that uses consistency flow matching with a straight-line flow, enabling one-step generation and striking a balance between speed and effectiveness, though limitations persist in complex manipulation scenarios.
-Capitalizing on the strengths of flow matching, \citet{Braun2024IROSRiemannian} apply these models to robot states defined on a Riemannian manifold.
-This approach better captures high-dimensional multimodal distributions, improving the handling of complex robotic systems.
+For deterministic generation performance, flow matching models have emerged as a promising alternative to diffusion models, offering potential improvements in efficiency and performance for robotic applications.
+For robotic applications, flow matching policy is introduced in \cite{zhang2025affordancebasedrobotmanipulationflow}, that utilizes affordance-based reasoning for manipulation tasks.
+Moreover, departing from image-based inputs in \cite{zhang2025affordancebasedrobotmanipulationflow}, conditional flow matching is employed with point clouds in \cite{chisari2024CoRLlearning} to generate robot actions.
+Furthermore, to enhance generation efficiency, a flow policy that uses consistency flow matching with a straight-line flow is proposed in \cite{zhang2024AAAIflowpolicyenablingfastrobust}, enabling one-step generation and striking a balance between speed and effectiveness.
+However, limitations persist in complex manipulation scenarios.
+To this end, a Riemannian manifold for robot state representation \cite{Braun2024IROSRiemannian} is integrated in flow matching, which better captures high-dimensional multimodal distributions and improves the handling of complex robotic systems.
+While flow matching improves the generation efficiency and the smoothness of the generated results, the integration of the physical property and the safety of robot remains unaddressed.